andrew/ultimate-awesome/README.md

 - [awesome-stable-diffusion-webui](https://github.com/Curated-Awesome-Lists/awesome-stable-diffusion-webui) - A  curated list of awesome resources related to Stable Diffusion WebUI, a browser interface based on Gradio library for Stable Diffusion.
 - [awesome-AIDD](https://github.com/daiyun02211/awesome-AIDD) - Awesome AI-aided Drug Discovery.
 - [awesome-frontend](https://github.com/digitoimistodude/awesome-frontend) - 😎 Awesome list about all things in front end we use here at Dude.
+- [awesome-dotnet](https://github.com/ElliotOne/awesome-dotnet) - A collection of awesome .NET libraries, frameworks and tools.
 - [awesome-github](https://github.com/EugeneLoy/awesome-github) - A curated list of awesome GitHub goodies.
 - [awesome](https://github.com/fanmingfei/awesome) - 值得收藏的内容.
 - [awesome-portantier](https://github.com/fportantier/awesome-portantier) - The tools that I use and recommend.